How Do Solar Powered Lights Work – A Guide For Dummies

 solar panel

-This is the most important part of solar light, as it is responsible for converting sunlight into electrical energy using the Photovoltaic effect.
+This is the most important part of solar light, as it is responsible for converting sunlight into electrical energy using the Photovoltaic effect in the solar cell.

 In simple words, sunlight stimulates atoms which causes them to gain and lose electrons and as a result, a flow of electrons occurs AKA electricity.

-For more information, check this article on how solar cells work step by step.
+For more information, check this article on how a solar cell works step by step.

 2. Diode